ha3an/ha3an.github.io/_pages/ssnd.md

 <div class="container">
 <!--   <h1>Speaker Separation via Neural Diarization (SSND) Demo</h1> -->
-  <p>We introduce the SSND framework, a novel approach that seamlessly integrates speaker diarization with speaker separation.
+  <p>We introduce the speaker separation via neural diarization (SSND) framework, a novel approach that seamlessly integrates speaker diarization with speaker separation.
 Our SSND framework achieves state-of-the-art performance for speaker-attributed ASR on LibriCSS dataset.
 Here, we showcase several examples taken from LibriCSS processed with SSND.
 In all examples, the entire segment is processed through the SSND framework without any chunking.
     <!-- <a href="http://web.cse.ohio-state.edu/~wang.77/papers/TPWXW.interspeech23.pdf">Learn More</a> </p> -->